PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-13 16:56:58
+Last updated: 2024-04-13 16:57:31
-Random Quote: All I can do is wait... for the cancer to come back. - Skyler White
+Random Quote: There is no stronger bond than that of the family you choose. - Miguel Angel Felix Gallardo